jaguevara1978/ATBTest/README.md

 ### SIGN IN
 It has the necessary validations to meet the requirements, and it will show any message as needed.
+Background animation was done to emulate a little bit the ATB mobile app background with clouds and some cool shapes.
+Just to show that we might be able to animate it and make it even funnier.
 ![Sign In](www/img/preview/signin_preview.png?raw=true "Title")